WorkloadAutomation/ibm-workload-automation-chart/README.md

 	* **persistence.enabled:true**
 	* **persistence.useDynamicProvisioning:false**

-> Note: By configuring the following two parameters, the persistent volum claim is automatically generated.
+> Note: By configuring the following two parameters, the persistent volume claim is automatically generated.
 Ensure that this label=value pair is inserted in the persistent volume you created:

 - \<wa-component>.persistence.dataPVC.selector.label
 - \<wa-component>.persistence.dataPVC.selector.value